sophiiehan/CruzHacks2023-Front-End-Challenge/README.md

 ## Program Design
 I separated each component into functions.
 For complex components like ScheduleBox and ScheduleContents, they called on other functions that refer to the component's children.
+The Schedule component took in data from a local JSON file, which contains the date and the events (with properties like name, time, and clickable) and displayed it in a table.
+I created a map that mapped every individual event to a row in the table, and displayed it accordingly.
+Events that have the ```clickable``` property to ```true``` display a popup menu that allows the user to register for the event.
+This was acheived with packages [ReactToolTip](https://www.npmjs.com/package/react-tooltip) and [ReactTooltipController](https://www.npmjs.com/package/react-tooltip-controller)

 ---

 ## Challenges
-The most challenging portion of the project for me was getting the schedule as data, and passing it into the components., as I had little experience getting data from an exteral http link.
-I was met with a No-CORS Policy error when using HTTP GET, and am unaware of how to fix the issue without modifying something on the server end.
+The most challenging portion of the project for me was getting the schedule as data, and passing it into the components, as I had little experience getting data from an exteral http link.
+I was met with a No-CORS Policy error when using HTTP GET from FetchAPI, and am unaware of how to fix the issue without modifying something on the server end.
 As a solution, I copied the data from the website into a local data.JSON file, and allowed my program to parse it from there.